Profile information

 We speak Icelandic, English, Slovak and some Spanish.
 We are both quite interested in learning more Italian and are more than happy to practice with you if you are interested in learning any of the languages we speak!

-There is a great deal of topics that tickle our interest and we'd love to get into the gritty details!
+There is a great deal more of topics that tickle our interest and we'd love to get into the gritty details!
 As has already been hinted at, we are interested in eco-projects, sustainable living, minimalism, good coffee, enjoying our family time and much more.
 Life is for learning and expanding on your knowledge and experiences.
-To us, this is true value and real wealth!Projects involving children
+To us, this is true value and real wealth!Au Pair Help

 This project could involve children.
 For more information see our guidelines and tips here.